hpcugent/vsc_user_docs/mkdocs/docs/HPC/rhel9.md

 | `doduo` (default cluster) | February 2025 | |
 | login nodes switch | February 2025 | |

-Migration the `donphan` and `doduo` clusters to RHEL 9 and switching `login.hpc.ugent.be` to RHEL 9 login nodes will be done at the same time.
+Migration of the `donphan` and `doduo` clusters to RHEL 9 and switching `login.hpc.ugent.be` to RHEL 9 login nodes will be done at the same time.

 We will keep this page up to date when more specific dates have been planned.

 !!! warning
-    This planning below is subject to change, some clusters may get migrated later than originally planned.
+    This planning above is subject to change, some clusters may get migrated later than originally planned.

     **Please check back regularly.**